CodeShadowing95/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 13- Print a number with 2 decimal places
 14- Convert a number from base 10 to base 16
 15- Encode and decode text using rot 13 encryption
+16- Print every other line from the input, starting with the first line